-Recycled radiators should be:

-- cleaned, flow-tested, and pressuretested before installation. - checked for damaged fins and hose connections, corrosion, blocked tubes, and damaged threads.
+Recycled radiators should be cleaned, flow-tested, and pressuretested before installation.
+The radiator should also be checked for damaged fins and hose connections, corrosion, blocked tubes, and damaged threads.
 This may be done at the recycling facility in addition to the repair facility.
 The recycling facility inspection is required to provide an adequate description of part condition to their customers.
 To do this, it may be required to perform a proper inspection to verify part condition.